reactioncommerce/docs/guides/build-api-plugin.md

 you can execute `reaction create-plugin api <mypluginname>` where "mypluginname" is the name of the plugin you want to create.
 This will create new plugin from the plugin template and place it in the `custom-packages` directory.
 The local instance of the plugin has automatically been added to `plugins.json` so that you can work on it locally

-Next, we’ll edit the `package.json` and `src/index.js` files to replace the template defaults with information about our volume attribute plugin; the information in these files will be used when linking, installing, and registering the plugin.
+Next, we’ll edit the `package.json` and `src/index.js` files to replace the template defaults with information about our volume attribute plugin; the information in these files will be used when installing, registering and publishing the plugin.
 We’ll name our plugin Product Volume, with an npm name of `@leaderpack/api-plugin-products-volume`.

 > **Note**: To keep things organized, it’s a good idea to name plugins after their “parent” plugins.
 In our case, we’re customizing aspects of `api-plugin-products`, so we named our plugin `api-plugin-products-volume`.